bobscott45/sample-kernel-module/readme.md

 printk(KERN_ALERT "Hello World\n")

 Note the lack of a comma after KERN_ALERT.
-Tprintk is called with a single format string parameter and the above line takes advantage of concatanatiion of adjacent string constants by the preprocessor.
+The printk function is called with a single format string parameter and the above line takes advantage of concatanatiion of adjacent string constants by the preprocessor.